CrankyOldITGuy-Dev/simple-social/README.md

 @social_title - the Title to use for the social media post.
 @social_type - optional variable in case you want to supress or change the behavior of the social buttons depending on the model displaying it.

-Currently, simple-social supports Facebook, Twitter and
+Currently, simple-social supports Facebook, Twitter and Reddit.
+Other social media options can be added easily by including their posting URL and formatting in the _social.html.erb file.